 The first chosen compere was Tommy Trinder, who along with introducing all the variety, comic and musical acts also had the honour of hosting the insert Beat The Clock in which members of the audience had to participate in games and complete them in under a minute to win a prize.
 The Trinder Years (with help from other guest hosts including Robert Morley) saw appearances from Frankie Lymon and the Teenagers, The Crickets with Buddy Holly, Mario Lanza among others.

 Despite popularity with the public, Trinder was not a popular man within the industry and plans were afoot to replace him.
-His eventual replacement was another comedian Bruce Forsyth who brought the show into the Cliff Richard and The Shadows era and then into the Mersey Beat years when he brought Beatlemania into 20,000,000 homes one Sunday night, just a few weeks before their Royal Variety Performance.
+His eventual replacement was another comedian Bruce Forsyth who brought the show into the Cliff Richard and The Shadows era and then into the Mersey Beat years when he brought Beatlemania to 20,000,000 people one Sunday night, just a few weeks before their Royal Variety Performance.

 He would in turn give way to Norman Vaughan, Jimmy Tarbuck and occasionally Dave Allen who tried his best with the Rolling Stones in 1967.
 However, the late 1966 shows saw a different host for each show, following the success of the version recorded for the American market.